qian-yu-db/Fins-SSA-GenAi-Offerings/call_center_genAI_apps/audio_transcription_summarization_rag_chatbot/README.md

 ### Step 4.
 RAG Chatbot with Databricks DBRX Fundation LLM

 * Run notebook **`04-Knowledge-Chatbot-RAG`** to create a vector search index using the result delta table of the previous notebook **`03-Prompt-Engineerin`**, we then build a RAG Chatbot with the Databricks DBRX foundation model using the vector search index as context.
-Lastly, we deploy the chat model to Databricks Model Serving Endpoint
+Lastly, we deploy the chat model to Databricks Model Serving Endpoint using Mosaic agent framework which creates a review app for the expert review process
-* Enable inference table for the RAG Chatbot model so we can monitor the model metrics

 ### Step 5.
-RAG Chatbot with Databricks DBRX Fundation LLM

-* Run notebook **`05-Inference-Table-Monitoring-LLM-Metrics`** for process and calculate LLM metrics and enable lakehouse monitoring to create a dashboard for tracking the LLM metrics
+Offline Evaluation with Inference Table

+* Run notebook **`05-Offline-Evaluation`** for offline evaluate by leveraging inference table